Theodora of Khazaria: Deposition

 During his second reign, Justinian proved to be merciless in his pursuit of vengeance against supporters of Leontius and Tiberius III.
-The growing discontent over his harsh rule would lead to further conflict for the throne.
-In 711, a new revolt started in Cherson under exiled general Bardanes, renamed Philippicus, and Busir lend his support to the rebels.
+Discontent over his harsh rule led to a further conflict for the throne.
+In 711, a new revolt started in Cherson under the exiled general Philippicus, and Busir lent his support to the rebels.

-Justinian was absent in Armenia when the revolt started and was unable to return to Constantinople in time to defend it.
-He was arrested and executed outside the city in December 711, his head being sent to Bardanes as a trophy.
-On hearing the news of his death, Anastasia, Justinian's mother, took his six-year-old son and co-emperor, Tiberius, to sanctuary at St. Mary's Church in Blachernae, but was pursued by Philippicus' henchmen, who dragged the child from the altar and, once outside the church, murdered him, thus eradicating the line of Heraclius.
+Justinian was absent in Armenia when the revolt started, and was unable to return in time to defend Constantinople.
+He was arrested and executed outside the city in December 711.
+Despite the efforts of Anastasia, Justinian's mother, Philippicus' men killed the six-year-old Tiberius as well, thus eradicating the line of Heraclius.

 Whether Theodora was still alive during the events remains unclear.
 Theophanes and Nikephoros make no mention of her when recounting the deposition.
 Joannes Zonaras presumed her to be already deceased, but he was writing four centuries after the events and the factual accuracy of his statement is debatable.
 Unlike other empresses, there is no tomb mentioned for her and the year and manner of her death remains unknown.